BOARD OF DIRECTORS

 Lauren Sauers, EMT has been a proud and active member of Narberth Ambulance since October 2013 and a Director since August 2016.
-A full time student at Bryn Mawr College, Lauren co-founded the college’s EMS program and currently serves as its Chief.
-As a Narberth volunteer, Lauren consistently exceeds the minimum shift requirement per month and ran the most shifts of any volunteer in 2016.
-She has served on the Membership Committee since February 2016 and also chaired the 2016 Holiday Party.
+Lauren joined us as a student at Bryn Mawr College, Lauren co-founded the college’s EMS program and currently serves as its alumni advisor.
 Lauren attributes much of her confidence and competence as an EMT to the excellent training, education, and mentorship Narberth has provided to her over the years.
 She loves Narberth not just for the opportunity to serve her community but also for the incredible people she gets to work with.
 Lauren sees Narberth as a big family and enjoys spending time with her colleagues on and off the ambulance.
-Her favorite memories at Narberth include riding on the EMS bike team during the 2015 Papal event, rowing for Narberth’s team in the Independence Dragon Boat Regatta, and representing Narberth at local community events.